Skip to content

 # {"host":{"hostname":"...

-As we can see, the endpoint is accessible.
+The output above shows, the endpoint is accessible.

 ClusterIP is practical when an app should be available internally, but there is also a possibility to allow traffic from outside the cluster.
 For this, Ingress resource is required and reviewed in the second part of the lab.